Article Updated On

 Dr Deborah Cook, Pathologist, confirmed that Mr Sunley had pulmonary fibrosis due to asbestosis relating to exposure.

 Cause of death was said to be of acute lower respiratory tract infection complicating asbestosis.

 Again, as Mr Prior had previously done, Mr Sunley had prepared a statement about his working life.

-In his statement he said, “I worked as a Royal Navy engineer based within the boiler and engine room compartments, repairing machinery and pipework.
-I was exposed to asbestos continuously throughout the course of my shift.
+In his statement he said, “I worked as a Royal Navy engineer based within the boiler and engine room compartments, repairing machinery and pipework and I was exposed to asbestos continuously throughout the course of my shift.
 Clouds of dust were released into the air and it was clearly visible.
 I could not help but breathe in the asbestos dust and fibers.
 I had no protection against this and could not avoid.
 I was never warned about the dangers of asbestos exposure whilst working for the Navy.”

 Dr Elizabeth Earland, Coroner, gave her conclusion saying, “We have clear evidence in his employment history of him having been exposed to asbestos dust in the Royal Navy and for Caird and Rayner between 1958 and 1975 which is known to cause fibrosis.
 We have post-mortem findings which confirm that as well.
 He died as a consequence of asbestos exposure while employed so the appropriate conclusion is industrial decease.”

 Duty holders and employers have a legal responsibility to manage asbestos in their building so as not to put employees at risk.
 Contact our Armco office for asbestos management and refurbishment/ demolition surveys on 0161 763 3727 or by visiting https://www.armco.org.uk/